 Informal assessments must no longer to be used when candidates have previously demonstrated Language Proficiency at either Level 4 (Operational) or Level 5 (Extended) Level in a formal assessment.

-FRTOL Examiners and Examiners holding FE, TRE, CRE, IRE or FIE privileges granted by the UK CAA who hold Level 6 English Language Proficiency can currently conduct assessments for native English speakers and, where appropriate, award level 6 proficiency.
-Candidates not considered fit to be operating at Level 6 should be directed to a CAA approved ELP testing organisation for formal assessment.
-All non-native English speakers should be referred to a UK CAA Approved Language Assessment.
+FRTOL Examiners and Examiners holding FE, TRE, SFE, CRE, IRE or FIE privileges granted by the UK CAA who hold Level 6 English Language Proficiency can currently conduct assessments for first-language speakers with native or native-like proficiency as well as second- or foreign-language speaker with a high level of proficiency and, where appropriate, award level 6 proficiency.
+Candidates not considered proficient to be operating at Level 6 should be directed to a CAA approved ELP testing organisation or an examiner who has completed specialist language assessor training for formal assessment.

-Persons holding a Level 4 or 5 assessment issued by the UK or any other EASA Member State, must attend a UK CAA Approved Language Assessment centre (see CAA Standards Document No. 31) to renew or upgrade their assessment.
+Persons holding a Level 4 or 5 assessment issued by the UK or any other EASA Member State, must attend a UK CAA Approved Language Assessment centre (see CAA Standards Document No. 31) or an examiner who has completed specialist language assessor training to renew or upgrade their assessment.
 Only those who were granted an automatic level 4 by the UK CAA in 2008 are exempt from this requirement.

-Please note that a valid language proficiency assessment invalidates an FRTOL and will delay any subsequent licence request.
+Please note that an invalid language proficiency assessment invalidates an FRTOL and will delay any subsequent licence request.